binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle0/manuscript/markdown/main/chapter4.md

       profile regression test suite
-    Scan 0 is 26% complet with 10 alerts.
+    Scan 0 is 26% complete with 10 alerts.
-    Scan 0 is 53% complet with 10 alerts.
+    Scan 0 is 53% complete with 10 alerts.
-    Scan 0 is 100% complet with 10 alerts.
+    Scan 0 is 100% complete with 10 alerts.
     We are finishing scan 0.
 Please see the report for further details.
     About to write report.
-    Scan 0 is 100% complet with 10 alerts.
+    Scan 0 is 100% complete with 10 alerts.
-    Scan 0 is 100% complet with 10 alerts.
+    Scan 0 is 100% complete with 10 alerts.
     Writing report to Source/NodeGoat/test/security/report_2015-11-24-20-57.html

-    Search the generated report for "/profile" to see the 7 vulnerabilities that exceed the user defined threshhold of: 3
+    Search the generated report for "/profile" to see the 7 vulnerabilities that exceed the user defined threshold of: 3
         1) Should not exceed the decided threshold of vulnerabilities known to Zap